Robert Goodloe Harper: Early life

 Harper was born near Fredericksburg in the Colony of Virginia in January 1765.
 He was the fifth child and first son of Jesse Harper (b.
 1733) and Emily Diana Goodloe (1734–1788) and moved with his parents to Granville, North Carolina around 1769.
 He received his early education at home and later attended grammar school.

 At the age of fifteen, Harper joined a volunteer corps of Cavalry and served in the American Revolutionary Army.
 He made a surveying tour through Kentucky and Tennessee in 1783, and graduated from the College of New Jersey (now Princeton University) in 1785.
 He studied law in Charleston, South Carolina, teaching school at the same time, and was admitted to the bar in 1786.

 Career

 He commenced practice in the Ninety-Six District of South Carolina, moving back to Charleston in 1789.
 From 1790 to 1795, Harper was a member of the South Carolina House of Representatives, at which time he was elected from South Carolina to the Third Congress to fill the vacancy caused by the death of Alexander Gillon.
 He was reelected to the Fourth, Fifth, and Sixth Congresses but was an unsuccessful candidate for reelection in 1800 to the Seventh Congress, serving as a U.S. Representative from February 9, 1795, to March 1801.
 While in Congress, he was the chairman of the Committee on Ways and Means in the Fifth and Sixth Congresses.
 Harper was one of the impeachment managers appointed by the House of Representatives in 1798 to conduct the impeachment proceedings against William Blount.
+He was one of the defense counsel in the impeachment trial of Samuel Chase in the United States Senate (1804-1805).